tarmst/tarmst.github.io/_posts/2023-12-06-goldstein_research.md

 ---

-The project is designed to test the effectiveness of large language models for hyper-targeted phishing attacks by creating and deploying phishing emails to UMD Computer Science faculty.
+Under the direction of Dr. Tom Goldstein in UMD's machine learning capstone course, I am working on a project designed to test the effectiveness of large language models for hyper-targeted phishing attacks by creating and deploying phishing emails to UMD Computer Science faculty.

-I was the team member in charge of email generation, and developed all of the language model prompts that were used to create the emails; these prompts directed the model to extract information from faculty biographies, synthesize emails from that information, and automate selection of the best email to send.
+I was the team member in charge of email generation and developed all of the language model prompts that were used to create the emails; these prompts directed the model to extract information from faculty biographies, synthesize emails from that information, and automate selection of the best email to send.